Stories

 Another time, Bubby Lewis and I found a concrete planter beside the road close to our houses.
 It was garbage pickup day, so we thought it was trash.
 We rolled it around the corner and down the street to his house.
 I have no clue what we planned to do with it.
 The next thing I knew, a policeman was at the door asking to talk to me.
 "Yes, officer, Bubby and I have it."
 My earnestness in admitting to the crime did not convince Dad.

 The third time, and perhaps the worst, happened on a day while I was shooting my bow in the backyard.
-I was getting pretty good.
+I was getting good.
 Just as I nocked an arrow, my next-door neighbor's dog came around the corner of the house chasing one of our cats.
 I yelled at the dog; he spun around and sped away.
-Unhappily, he ran directly away from me.
+He ran directly away from me.
 I let loose an arrow, with, as I remember it, the intention of scaring him.
 My aim was not off enough or a little too good.
 Dad didn't have to punish me for that, but he did.

 My favorite story is about the time my smarts got the better of me.

 Dad subscribed to many fun magazines, Mechanics Illustrated, and the like.
 One was Fate Magazine, full of science fiction and odd stories about scientific anomalies.
 It was my favorite of his magazines.
+One small story contained instructions for building an Unidentified Flying Object.

 Using a large plastic laundry bag like the kind that covers shirts from the cleaners and building a strut of straws to hold open the bottom, the goal was to fill the bag with hot air, creating a hot air balloon.
 Hot air came from a rolled newspaper, set on fire, and held under the bag until the bag had enough hot air to fly.
 Candles at the bottom kept the air hot.
 The instructions said to use big candles and paper straws but didn't say why.
 Since I had neither, I improvised.